IT Strategy and Digital Transformation for CEOs and Leaders

 What was the ROI of the last new technology your organization invested in?

-And isn’t it a bit surprising that so few companies have metrics in place to measure whether their technology is doing what they hoped or need it to do?
+And isn’t it a bit surprising that so few companies have metrics to measure whether their technology is doing what they hoped or need it to do?

 Yes, technology can be truly transformational.
-We have all seen that over the past 10 years, it is incredibly powerful.
+We have all seen that it has been incredibly powerful over the past 10 years.